 Guidance on structure

-We expect manuscripts on the overarching approach your organisation takes to work designed to influence policy and practice to include the following sections and this sort of information:
+- The overarching approach of your organisation - We expect manuscripts on the overarching approach your organisation takes to work designed to influence policy and practice to include the following sections and this sort of information

-We expect manuscripts on particular research studies to follow the standard IMRAD format for a research article.
-Please be sure to focus the work on influencing policy and practice.
+- Particular research studies - We expect manuscripts on particular research studies to follow the standard IMRAD format for a research article.
+Please be sure to focus the work on influencing policy and practice